mfeemster/keysharp/README.md

 		-The Help and Window Spy menu items are not implemented yet.
 		-Download() only supports the *0 option, and not any other numerical values.
 		-Static class variables cannot be overridden in subclasses.
 So regardless of the class used to access the variable, they all refer to the same static member variable.
 		-Static class member variable initializers like static x.y := z are not supported.
-Instead, just initialize in one step like static x := { "y", 42 }
+Instead, just initialize in one step like static x := { `y`, 42 }
 		-Nested classes are not supported.
 		-Within a class, a property and a method cannot have the same name.
 However, they can if one is in a base class and the other is in a subclass.
 		-The concept of a class prototype is not supported, because it doesn't exist in C# classes.
 Thus, there is no .Prototype member.